|Nutritional Guidelines (per serving)|

 The banketstaaf, with its flaky pastry exterior and center of amandelspijs (almond paste), is pretty much as traditional as it gets for Dutch Christmas.
 The best part?
 It's not only good to eat, but incredibly easy to make if you use good-quality store-bought puff pastry and the best spijs you can get your hands on.
 You can, of course, also buy the spijs in a store, but it's quite easy to make from scratch, so we usually do.

-- 1 1/3 cup/300 grams amandelspijs (Dutch almond paste)
+- 1 1/3 cup/300 g amandelspijs (Dutch almond paste)

-- 10 1/2 ounces/300 grams ready-rolled puff pastry
+- 10 1/2 ounces/300 gr ready-rolled puff pastry

 - 1 egg (beaten)

 - 2 tablespoons apricot jam

-- Garnish: powdered sugar, to decorate
+- Garnish: powdered sugar (for decorating)

-Cut the ready-rolled puff pastry into a strip of approximately 4.5-inches by 15-inches (12 cm x 40 cm).
+Cut the ready-rolled puff pastry into a strip of approximately 4 1/2-inches x 15-inches/12 cm x 40 cm.

-Meanwhile, heat the apricot jam in a microwave-safe container for a few seconds, so that it melts a little.
+Heat the apricot jam in a microwave-safe container for a few seconds, so that it melts a little.
 Brush the still-warm banketstaaf with the apricot jam.

-If you don't want to make your own almond paste, you can buy ready-made almond paste in most Dutch supermarkets, or online.
+- If you don't want to make your own almond paste, you can buy ready-made almond paste in most Dutch supermarkets, or online.

-To achieve that authentic old-fashioned look, decorate the banketstaaf with red glace cherries and/or toasted almonds slivers.
+- To achieve that authentic old-fashioned look, decorate the banketstaaf with red glace cherries and/or toasted almonds slivers.
 Simply toast the almonds in a dry frying pan until they turn golden brown.
 Remove from pan and decorate the pastry with the toasted almonds.
 Now dot a few red glace cherries along the pastry and dust with powdered sugar.